s1lverfish/blog/about.md

-I'm Andras, a hungarian teenager, and I've decided to take a gap year after highschool and travel around europe by bike.
-This is a blog made to document my adventures.
+I'm Andras.
+In this blog I document my adventures cycling and wild camping across europe.

 <br>
 <hr>
 <br>

-#### Like this blog?
-I’d appreciated it if you’d help support me write more!
+#### Hey!
+Do you want to send me money?
+Well you can do so here: